gher-uliege/Liege-Colloquium-on-Ocean-Dynamics/README.md

 ## Directories

-* **figures**: time evolution of the number of received abstracts and spatial distribution of the abstracts.
+* **figures**: time evolution of the number of received abstracts, spatial distribution of the abstracts and other figures necessary for the poster.
-* **latex**: source to create the poster in pdf, plus 2 images.
+* **latex**: source to create the poster in pdf.
 * **logos**: partners and sponsors, necessary for the poster.
 * **notebooks**: tools to create the abstract maps and time series.